microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/identitygovernance-lifecycleworkflowscontainer-post-workflows.md

 #### Request

 The following example shows a request that creates a workflow with the following configuration:
-+ It's a "joiner" workflow that's enabled and schedule to run.
++ It's a "joiner" workflow-enabled and scheduled to run.
-+ It runs for new users that are based in Australia, on their employeeHireDate using the time based attribute trigger.
++ It runs for new users based in Australia, on their employeeHireDate using the time-based attribute trigger.
 + Two tasks are carried out when the workflow runs: the user's account is enabled and a "Welcome" email is sent to the user.

 <!-- {